dynamiccreator/aliwa-server/README.md

 # Documentation (linux)

-1.Have an Alias wallet (gui/rpc) fully synced (wallet from https://alias.cash)
+1.Have an Alias wallet (gui/rpc) fully synced (wallet from https://alias.cash or https://github.com/aliascash/alias-wallet)

 2.Modify rpcuser and rpcpassword in the alias.conf file